tfennelly/jenkins-js-samples/step-03-more-npm-packs/HOW-IT-WORKS.md

 <st:adjunct includes="org.jenkins.ui.jsmodules.bootstrap336.bootstrap"/>
 ```

+> Note: Of course you can also just place the CSS resources somewhere in `src/main/resources` and they will get bundled
+> in the plugin classpath.
+The benefit of doing it as outlined above is that it makes dealing with [LESS] a bit easier.
+> It also auto-adds `.adjunct` marker files to all the resource sub-directories, making it possible to load fonts etc as adjuncts.

 ## Test run
 Now take `step-03-more-npm-packs` for a test run and see the effect of these changes.
 Again, you can do this by simply [running the plugin using the HPI plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial#Plugintutorial-DebuggingaPlugin).